Buyer’s Guide: HEPA Vacuums

 - BEST OVERALL: Dyson Ball Multi Floor Vacuum

-- BEST FOR PETS: Miele C3 Cat and Dog Vacuum
+- BEST FOR PET OWNERS: Miele C3 Cat and Dog Vacuum

 - BEST HANDHELD: APOSEN Handheld Vacuum